 8. Tear it Down and Put it Back Together

 Television has been a significant source of inspiration for collage since the pop art boom of the ’50s and ’60s.
-Pop art grew out of the popular culture that was big at the time.
+Pop art grew out of the pop culture that was big at the time.
 And TV played a large part in that.

 They expose us to things that delight, educate, and horrify us.
-They can keep us connected or transport us somewhere else.
+They keep us connected or transport us somewhere else.
 These are the ideas expressed in the digital collage of Elo Marc.

 10. Use Humour to Express Yourself

 Kalen Hollomon combines photos and other materials to make collages that make us laugh.
 They use simple collage techniques, using only two or three images.

 Digital image manipulation software like Photoshop has breathed new life into the genre of collage.
 You’re no longer limited to the pictures you can tear out of newspapers and magazines.
-You have a whole digital world of information to play with.
+You have a whole world of digital information to play with.

 I hope their wonderful work gives you plenty of new digital collage ideas and inspiration to create your own.
 To create similar surreal photos, check out our Digital Dreamworlds eBook!